zestsoftware/zest.releaser/zest/releaser/README.txt

 - **fullrelease**: all of the above in order.

+There are two additional tools:

 - **longtest**: small tool that renders a setup.py's long description and opens it in a web browser.
 This assumes an installed docutils (as it needs ``rst2html.py``).

+- **lasttagdiff**: small tool that shows the diff of the currently committed trunk with the last released tag.
+Handy for checking whether all the changes are adequately described in the HISTORY.txt/CHANGES.txt.

 Current assumptions